top of page

 After his skiing accident.

 When he opted for an Oxy ride over dealing with his inner ache.
 The tiresome climb toward an unseen God was no longer an option.
 Things had gotten easier.
 At least for awhile.
-If he’d been able to produce even a smidgen of energy to save himself, he would have tried by now.
-Truth was, he felt empty and exhausted.
-Worse yet, God had abandoned him.
+If he’d been able to produce even a smidgen of energy to save himself, he would have tried it by now.
+Truth was, he felt empty, exhausted and abandoned by God.
 Especially now.
 The cold dark shadows of a country jail cell made that clear.

 “Do you recall where that verse is?”
 Dalton asked.
 “I don’t have my Bible with me.”